 - Are you focusing on long-term success, not just initial deal wins?
 In other words, does your ABM strategy ladder up into long-term, strategic business objectives?

 - Are you combining digital components with in-person engagement tactics?

 - Are you using customer insights and feedback to personalize the inbound content and relationship-building experiences?

 - Are you focusing on the right KPIs and ABM metrics for your business? (marketing-qualified accounts (MQAs), account engagement, campaign ROI, customer retention rate, etc.)

 Start Your ABM Journey Off Right With Our All-New ABM Guide

 There are limitless ways to build an ABM program that can roll out as an intuitive next step in evolving your demand generation strategy.
 But, to truly reap the rewards of ABM, it does require significant investment.
-If you are interested in learning more beyond just the basics of account-based marketing, check out our comprehensive guide, Account-Based Marketing: The B2B Demand Generation Guide for SaaS CMOs.
+If you are interested in learning more beyond just the basics of account-based marketing, check out our comprehensive guide, Quick Start ABM: How to Build Your Strategy and Drive Revenue.